 Paul Dellinger authored our original biography on Allan Lane in 1999.
 This supplement from ye Old Corral webmaster is to document any corrections as well as new and updated information and confusion on Lane, his family, his marriages, etc.

-This supplement is a work in progress and was last updated on: October 10, 2012.
-If anyone has further info on Lane's life and career, please shoot an e-mail to the Old Corral webmeister.
+This supplement is a work in progress and was last updated on: July 27, 2013.
+If anyone has further info on Lane's life and career, please shoot an e-mail to Chuck Anderson, the Old Corral webmeister.

 |A variety of sources note that Lane was married and divorced twice - first to a "Gladys Leslie" and next to pretty actress Sheila Ryan.
 There were no children from his marriages.
 However, recent info confirms a third marriage and divorce for Allan Lane.
 Details below.|